bowenwen/bowenwen.github.io_2018/_posts/2019-05-01-intro-braess-paradox.md

 $$ 300 = v_x + v_y + v_z $$

-Applying the below conditions is where we need to be careful with the math, because path z shares path with both path x and y, we have to make sure to add the volumes to the shared links on path z.
+Applying the below conditions is where we need to be careful with the math.
+Because path z shares path with both path x and y, we have to make sure to add the volumes to the shared links on path z.
 We can ensure that this is accounted for by using volume on the links when solving for volumes:

 $$ v_1 = v_x + v_z $$